dshil/blog/content/notes/email.md

 thoughts.
 Like Richard Feynman said: "You should explain the idea in such way so it will be understood by the 6 years old child".

-Keeping all these disadvantages in mind I've built several daily rules:
+Keeping all these disadvantages in mind I've built the following daily rules:

 * Ask google.
 * Ask a teddy bear.
 Its known techniques help you to reformulate your thoughts